 \section{Introduction}

-In the correlation clustering problem, we have a set of vertices, and each pair of vertices are similar or different.
+In the correlation clustering problem, we have a set of vertices, and each pair of vertices are either similar or different.
 The goal is to find a clustering for the vertices with an arbitrary number of clusters that minimizes the number of pairs of similar vertices in different clusters or different pairs inside the same cluster.
 In this paper, we consider the weighted version, called weighted correlation clustering problem.
 In this version, there is a set of vertices and for each pair of vertices, there are two weighted edges that indicate the weight of their similarity and difference.
-We want to partition these vertices into a set of clusters in such a way that minimizes the sum of the weights of difference edges over all pairs that are in the same cluster plus, the sum of the weights of similarity edges over all pairs that are not in the same cluster.
+We want to partition these vertices into a set of clusters in such a way that minimizes the sum of the difference weights over all pairs that are in the same cluster plus, the sum of the similarity weights over all pairs that are not in the same cluster.
 The unweighted version is a special case of the weighted version in which the weights are either zero or one.

-For the set of vertices, $V$, let $D$ be the set of \textit{unordered}\footnote{By unordered we meant that there is no distinction between $(i,j)$ and $(j,i)$ pairs.} pairs of $V$.
-Formally, an instance of the weighted correlation clustering can be represented by a weighted graph $(V, w^{+}, w^{-})$ where for any $(i, j) \in D$, there are two edges with weights $w^{+}_{ij}\geq0$ and $w^{-}_{ij}\geq0$ which indicate weights of similarity or difference for this pair, respectively.
-Note that as $(i,j)$ is \textit{unordered}, $w^{+}_{ij}=w^{+}_{ji}$ and $w^{-}_{ij}=w^{-}_{ji}$.
-Define $c_{ij}$ as the contributed cost of a pair $i$ and $j$ of vertices that is $w^{-}_{ij}$ if the vertices are in the same cluster, or $w^{+}_{ij}$ if they belong to different clusters.
-The goal is to find a clustering $C$ with an arbitrary number of clusters that minimizes the total cost defined as,
+Let $V$ be the set of vertices, and $D$ be the set of \textit{unordered}\footnote{By unordered we meant that there is no distinction between $(i,j)$ and $(j,i)$ pairs.} pairs of $V$.
+Formally, an instance of the weighted correlation clustering can be represented by a weighted graph $(V, w^{+}, w^{-})$ where for any $(i, j) \in D$, there are two edges with weights $w^{+}_{ij}\geq0$ and $w^{-}_{ij}\geq0$ which indicate similarity and difference weights for this pair, respectively.
+Note that as $(i,j)$ is \textit{unordered} $w^{+}_{ij}=w^{+}_{ji}$ and $w^{-}_{ij}=w^{-}_{ji}$.
+Define $c_{ij}$ as the contributed cost of a pair $(i,j)\in D$ for clustering $C$ that is $w^{-}_{ij}$ if the vertices are in the same cluster and $w^{+}_{ij}$ if they belong to different clusters.
+The goal is to find a clustering $C$ with an arbitrary number of clusters that minimizes the total cost defined as